SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 Parents who wish to discuss a specific subject issue, should contact the subject teacher or Head of Faculty.

-For concerns around attendance or student welfare, parents should contact our education welfare officer, Mrs Skipper.
+For concerns around attendance or student welfare, parents should contact our Education Welfare Officer.

-Parents who are considering whether to send their child to Hayesfield should in the first instance contact Mrs Stubbs, the Headteacher’s PA.
+Parents who are considering whether to send their child to Hayesfield should in the first instance contact Mrs Matthews, the Headteacher’s PA.
 She will signpost the parents to the relevant people.
-If a student has an additional learning need, an appointment will be made for them to discuss this with the SENCO.
+If a student has an additional learning need, an appointment will be made for them to discuss this with the SENDCo.

-Who is the SEN Co-ordinator and how can I contact them?
+Who is the SEND Co-ordinator and how can I contact them?

 Tel: 0117 9038443/1